Frequently Asked QuestionsCourts of Saskatchewan

 You will need to phone, write or fax the court office, as they are not able to accept email inquiries.
 The court staff may require you to complete a Request for Access form to begin the search.
 You will need the full name of the individual for whom you are requesting the search, as well as any other identifying information you have, including birth date.

-There is a fee for searching records at the Court of Queen’s Bench.
+There is a fee for searching records at the Court of King’s Bench.
 Fees must be paid before a search begins.
 There may also be a fee for any photocopying required.

 Please note that on a day-to-day basis, practical considerations will affect how quickly court staff can provide responses to searches of court files for research purposes.
 The primary responsibility of court staff is to ensure that court operations run smoothly and the administration of justice is carried out.